-The Group had restricted cash of \$179,421 and \$62,947 at December 31, 2021 and December 31, 2020, respectively, which are primarily security deposits related to our financing services.
+The Group had restricted cash of \$197,096 and \$3,417,244 as of December 31, 2023 and December 31, 2022.
 In November 2016, the FASB issued Accounting Standards Update No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash, which requires companies to include amounts generally described as restricted cash and restricted cash equivalents in cash and cash equivalents when reconciling beginning-of-period and end-of-period total amounts presented in the statement of cash flows.